joshilewis/-joshilewis.github.com/_posts/2016-07-21-finding-my-tribe-and-leveling-up.md

 --------

-This post was prompted by several things: My interview for [Source](http://source.technology/);  a conversation I had with two developers I am coaching, who had been thrown into the deep-end on a project with new, unfamiliar technology, and very little support from their company; a conversation with an acquaintance in Cape Town about resources available to one of his employees for leveling up.
+This post was prompted by several things: My interview for [Source](http://source.technology/);  a conversation I had with two developers I am coaching, who had been thrown into the deep-end on a project with new, unfamiliar technology, and very little support from their company; a conversation with an acquaintance about resources available for leveling up.

 A number of years ago, I felt very lonely and misunderstood as a professional developer.
 I care deeply about my craft and self-development and self-improvement, but struggled to find people with a similar outlook and experience.
 Part of my frustration was not having anyone with whom to discuss things and soundboard ideas.